validmeasures/validmeasures.github.io/_posts/2014-03-05-cmam-coverage-in-northern-nigeria.md

 #### Data collection
 Data collection was carried out for the Western Block by 15 investigators (7 from NBS and 8 from MOH) who were grouped into 6 teams and data collection of the states of Eastern block was carried out by 20 investigators (NBS 11 and 9 MOH) who were grouped into 10  two-person teams.

-During the investigation, supervision of activities was provided by <a href="http://www.validinternational.org" title="Valid International" target="_blank">Valid International</a> consultants.
+During the investigation, supervision of activities was provided by [Valid International](http://www.validinternational.org) consultants.
 After completing the survey in a state a debriefing session was organized to provide instant results of the state to the authorities of MOH, NBS and other partners involved in the CMAM activities.

 #### Quality control of data
 To ensure data quality, the following measures were put in place: